gitHu6-newb/FoldingAtAltitude/README.md

 ### [Make VM(s)](#azure-guide)
-12. Click the CloudShell icon in the blue area at the top, the first icon right of center, looks like >_ inside a square. [fig](cli) <br>
+12. Click the CloudShell icon in the blue area at the top, the first icon right of center, looks like >_ inside a square. [fig 7](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_cli.gif) <br>
 This guide used Bash, so select "Bash"<br>

 13. "You have no storage mounted," click "Create" to make it

-14. Once it's like this with the cursor blinking, you're ready to copy and paste the below commands into that window one at a time and hit ENTER [fig](cli2) Use the mouse to right click and paste; or the keyboard shortcut hold Shift and press Insert
+14. Once it's like this with the cursor blinking, you're ready to copy and paste the below commands into that window one at a time and hit ENTER [fig 8](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_cli2.gif) Use the mouse to right click and paste; or the keyboard shortcut hold Shift and press Insert

 ```
 az group create --location eastus --name myCloudFolding
 ```
-"myCloudFolding" is a customizable name for your Resource Group, just remember if you change it, you have to change it for everywhere
+"myCloudFolding" is a customizable name for your Resource Group, just remember if you change it, you have to change it everywhere else it appears
 ```
-az vm create -n AzureFolding -g myCloudFolding --image debian --generate-ssh-keys --size Standard_NC6s_v2 --priority Spot --storage-sku StandardSSD_LRS
+az vm create -n AzureFolding -g myCloudFolding --image debian --generate-ssh-keys --size Standard_NC6s_v2 --priority Spot --max-price 0.29 --storage-sku StandardSSD_LRS
 ```
-"AzureFolding" is the name of the VM, which you also can change. (the above command is about a 2 minute wait)
+"AzureFolding" is the name of the VM, which you also can change. (the above command will take about 2 minutes to process)